-G-HU 101 Music Appreciation (2) A survey of music literature aimed at developing intelligent listening and appreciation of great music.
+G-HU 101 Music Appreciation (3) A survey of music literature aimed at developing intelligent listening and appreciation of great music.
 Emphasis is given to basic music literacy: melody, rhythm, harmony, texture, and form.
 Students will experience all categories of classical music and music history in a variety of contexts.
+This course explores Music Philosophy according to Scripture.